June 25, 2018

 - Before engaging in any university-run or -affiliated program or activity involving contact with minors, meet the training and background check requirements of this policy; meet any additional requirements that relate to the specific program or activity; and determine whether they are a mandated reporter under California law.
 See the Mandated Reporters policy.

 IV.
 Training requirements for those participating in programs and activities with minors

 All faculty, staff, students, volunteers and third-party contractors who work in a program specifically designed for minors or who direct or supervise such a program are required to participate in targeted training designed to teach appropriate codes of conduct with minors; awareness of signs of possible abuse, molestation or neglect; and how to report such suspicions.
 All new university employees receive this training within 60 days of hire; continuing employees receive refresher training every two years.
 All students, volunteers, and contractors must receive this training prior to starting work with minors.
 The training must be documented with the participant signing a statement indicating that s/he has completed training and received this policy.
 These training certifications are retained by the USC Background Clearance department.
 Non-university organizations and entities that operate programs or activities on campus involving minors must provide training to their staff consistent with the university’s requirements, and must complete a certification form attesting that such training has been completed.

 Failure to successfully meet any of these requirements will preclude faculty, staff, students, volunteers or contractors from working with minors.

-All USC employees, students, contractors and volunteers have a personal responsibility to report any instances of known or suspected abuse, molestation or neglect relating to children.
+All employees, students, contractors and volunteers have a personal responsibility to report any instances of known or suspected abuse, molestation or neglect relating to children.
 Two reports must be made:

-Elizabeth Garrett, Provost and Senior Vice President, Academic Affairs
+Michael Quick, Provost and Senior Vice President, Academic Affairs

 Todd R. Dickey, Senior Vice President, Administration